bbatsov/emacsredux/_posts/2021-10-27-submitting-the-current-input-in-selectrum.md

 ![selectrum_current_input2.png](/assets/images/selectrum_current_input2.png)

 Notice how now the current input is highlighted as the current candidate.
+At this point you can just press `RET` and have it accepted.

 By the way, you can do the same thing in `ivy` with `C-M-j`.
 I'm pretty sure I kept pressing `C-M-j` with Selectrum, and as you can imagine it didn't do